Waffleer/Intervalometer-Pi-V2/README.md

 Requirements
+- django
+    - Website framework
+    - Provides a UI for the user to interface
+    - pip install Django==5.1.1
 - fastapi
-    - for triggering io from website
+    - for triggering io from the website
     - pip install "fastapi[standard]"